🚀 Get in VS Code!

 Tip

-Type # and use it as an IntelliSense trigger for file or symbol suggestions.
+Type # and use it as an IntelliSense trigger for selecting files or symbols.

-• Use the context menu Copilot > Add File to Chat (or Add Selection to Chat for a text selection) on a file in the Explorer or Search view.
+• Use the context menu Copilot > Add File to Chat on a file in the Explorer or Search view, or Add Selection to Chat for a text selection in the editor.

 Note